korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

 * `Distraction SubClassOf distractionAsString exactly 1 xsd:string`<br />
   Each Distraction can have exactly one associated string description.
 * `Distraction SubClassOf distractionAsString only xsd:string`<br />
-  Each Distraction mmay have exactly description, if it does, it must be in string.
+  Each Distraction may have description, if it does, it must be in string.

 ## Person